yxie20/yxie20.github.io/_pages/failure cv.md

 applications.
 So he devised a plan to outfit the Lower School Chicken Coop with internet-connected gadgets like live-stream cameras, thermometers, and remote door openers.
 He did make it all happen (it was mostly his more capable roommate). **But the project came with no warranty!** The water tank leaked, and the door jammed.
-Sincere apologies for the poor hen still living there at the Cluckingham Palace.
+Our sincere apologies for the poor hen still living there at the Cluckingham Palace.
 We wish them well.

 <p align="center">